T of C

 Song Yu mourns: Jiu Bian illustration

 Song Yu was a well-known poet in the state of Chu during the third century BCE.
-He is commonly said to be a nephew of Qu Yuan, but no reliable biographical information is available.
+He is commonly said to have been a nephew of Qu Yuan, but no reliable biographical information is available.
 Several poems in the Chu Ci are attributed to him.
 The set called Jiu Bian begins as follows (Hawkes' translation5),

-Alas for the autumn air!
+Alas for the breath of autumn!

 In his preface David Hawkes says Jiu Bian begins as a